Certainty Blog

 1. Assess Compliance Readiness

-Companies should begin by internally auditing their current due diligence and compliance frameworks.
-Identifying gaps and areas of improvement will ensure they are prepared for the new regulatory landscape.
+Companies should begin by internally auditing their current due diligence and compliance frameworks against the requirements of CSDDD, CSRD, and LkSG.
+Identifying gaps and areas for improvement now — before enforcement timelines arrive — will ensure organizations are prepared for the regulatory landscape taking shape under the Omnibus reforms.

 2. Leverage Technology for Compliance Tracking